mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We have validated sporadically the ability to generate a CDA Care Plan document on testing charts in a live system.
+On a quarterly basis, CDA Care Plan information was entered on test patients in properly configured live WebChart EHR systems.
+CCDA documents were then generated for those patients.
+In all cases the Care Plan information was present in the CCDA.

 #### Discussion